KongsbergDigital/kognitwin-databricks-specification/README.md

 1. **Data on demand**: Execute SQL statements directly on the Databricks' endpoints to load data on demand.
 The data is not stored in Kognitwin but can be displayed in a digital twin to enhance decision making.
 This method has limited contextualization possibilities.

 2. **Data ingestion**: Ingesting data from Databricks to Kognitwin can either be done from SQL Warehouses or Delta Sharing.
+The data can also be pushed to Kognitwin using Cloudevents.
 The ingested data is stored in Kognitwin and can be transformed and contextualized to suit the requirements of a digital twin.

 ## Data on demand
 Data in Kognitwin is served from the `GET /assets` endpoint.
 To setup an integration to Databricks on this endpoint a source is required.
 The source must be of type `RemoteWebApi` and contain at least one endpoint definition.